JohnPaulHernandezAlcala/crypto-buy-advisor/STRUGGLE_LOG.md

 ---

+## 📅 2025-06-011
+**Task**: Fine tune AWS CodePipeline with Webhook event filter
+- Set up continuous deployment (CD) for Lambda backend using CodePipeline but only for lambda_function.py to keep cost low

+**Estimated Time**:
+- 10 minutes (based on AWS documentation/tutorials)

+**Actual Time**:
+- 1.5 hours

+**What Went Wrong**:
+- Had the filepath defined correctly, but I wasn't patient; so I thought it was incorrect and kept trying new patterns:

+**How I Solved It**:
+- Used `"backend/**"` and went to read docs when I realized this path worked.
+- Set the acutal path to:
+  `backend/lambda_function.py`

+---

 ## 📅 2025-06-07 to 2025-06-09
 **Task**: Deploy AWS CodeBuild/CodePipeline
 - Set up continuous deployment (CD) for a Lambda backend using CodeBuild and CodePipeline.